Transport climate panel

 What is it about?

-In the transport climate panel, ordinary residents of Helsinki can discuss the future of seamless and fair transportation from the viewpoint of residents; those living in different areas, in various family situations and on different income levels.
+In the transport climate panel, ordinary residents of Helsinki discussed the future of seamless and fair transportation from the viewpoint of residents; those living in different areas, in various family situations and on different income levels.

-Panellists will receive information on transport emissions and their reduction in Helsinki, hear from experts and work in small groups.
-The panel will meet on two Saturdays and one or two evenings a week from May to August 2024.
+Panellists received information on transport emissions and their reduction in Helsinki, heard from experts and worked in small groups.

-The panel will draft a statement, which will then be presented to the Urban Environment Committee.
+The panel made a statement, which was presented to the Urban Environment Committee.

 People walking and cycling in Pasila.